Cork vs. Rubber Underlayment: Which One Should I Choose?

 Cons

-- Rubber underlayment will trap moisture and lead to mold growth when not correctly installed and maintained.
+• Rubber underlayment can trap moisture and lead to mold growth.
+When not correctly installed and maintained.

 What Are the Differences Between Cork and Rubber Underlayment?